snowplow-incubator/data-product-accelerators/content/ecommerce/tracking_web/setup.md

 ```

 #### **Step 2:** Add shopify `.liquid` files
 Additionally, add the following `.liquid` files to your Shopify Theme.
+You will need to add your GTM tag to the script.

 ##### headerDataLayer.liquid